juek/ExpandableEditor/README.md

-# Archived: Expandable Editor Admin UI plugin for Typesetter CMS #
+# Expandable Editor Admin UI plugin for Typesetter CMS #

 ## Obsolete as of Typesetter 5.2 ##